cross-js/cross-js/README.md

 var chunk = new Uint8Array(n)

-// Buffer from An array-like or iterable object to convert to a typed array. var chunk = Uint8Array.from(source[, mapFn[, thisArg]]
+// Buffer from An array-like or iterable object to convert to a typed array. var chunk = Uint8Array.from(source[, mapFn[, thisArg]])

 // Buffer from string
 var chunk = new TextEncoder().encode('abc')

-// Buffer from base64 (minimalist, there are syncronus way to, try avoiding base64 in the first place) var arrayBuffer = await fetch(`data:;base64,${string}`).then(r => r.arrayBuffer()) var chunk = new Uint8Array(arrayBuffer)
+// Buffer from base64 (minimalist, there are synchronous way to, try avoiding base64 in the first place) var arrayBuffer = await fetch(`data:;base64,${string}`).then(r => r.arrayBuffer()) var chunk = new Uint8Array(arrayBuffer)
 ```